80 % of our products

 Tülin manages the pattern making department.
 She has been with Otto since day one – and she has been working with leather for 22 years.
 In her free time, she enjoys going to concerts with her daughter, and she is a big fan of Marvel movies.

 Hüseyin manages quality control and cutting.
 He checks the incoming leather, communicates with the tanneries and oversees the cutters’ work.
-Hüseyin has worked in the leather industry for 35 years.
+Hüseyin has worked in the leather industry for more than 35 years.
 He started at Otto when the company was founded and was the first person in the cutting department.
 He enjoys walking alongside the Bosporus and likes eating Lahana sarmasi, vine leaves filled with minced meat.

 Nurten works in merchandising and has been a ray of sunshine at the company since Otto opened its doors.
 She oversees the whole production process from speaking to Closed about the initial idea to the final production of the garments.
 Seeing the finished garments being delivered to the clients makes her very happy.

 Some of our outerwear is created at Donglong, mainly jackets lined with Thinsulate™ Featherless by 3M™.
 This material is an innovative down alternative that we have been using since 2015.
 Donglong has invested a lot of time and know-how in working with 3M™ to develop the appropriate filling technology, as Closed was one of the first companies in the apparel sector to work with 3M™.
 The technical materials that Donglong processes are produced in China, keeping transport routes short.